- Written by Dr.Mehmet Demircioglu

 If the native hair is slowly returning and the scalp looks quiet, observation is often reasonable.
 If the area is still worsening, inflamed, painful, or completely inactive by month 6, a proper review is needed.

-That review should include pre-surgery photos, day one photos, current photos in consistent lighting, medication history, and a clear look at whether the native hair was already miniaturized.
+That review needs to include photos before surgery, day one photos, current photos in consistent lighting, medication history, and a clear look at whether the native hair was already miniaturized.

 Month 6 is more meaningful because enough time has passed to see whether the area is moving in the right direction.
 Even then, it is a stronger checkpoint, not always the final cosmetic result.